-“Affiliates” means any company controlling, controlled by or under common control with the Company.
+“Affiliates” means any company which is controlled by Syngenta AG or one of its subsidiaries.
 The term “control” shall mean in this context the direct or indirect ownership of more than fifty percent (50%) of the voting rights of a company, the power to nominate more than half of the directors, or the power otherwise to determine the policy of a company or organisation.

 “Buyer” means the person(s) or company whose order for the Goods is accepted by the Company in accordance with Condition 2.3 or 2.4.

 “Company” means Syngenta UK Limited having its registered office at CPC4, Capital Park, Fulbourn, Cambridge, CB21 5XE United Kingdom or as otherwise confirmed in writing to the Buyer.

 “Contract” means the contract between the Company and the Buyer for the sale and purchase of the Goods.

 “Goods” means any Products which the Company is to supply, or has supplied, to the Buyer.

 “Minimum Order Value” means (excluding VAT) for orders comprising:

 Flowers: a minimum cumulative order value of £5,000.00 per calendar year (with a minimum order value of £75.00 applying to any part of an individual order that relates to seeds).
 A minimum despatch quantity of 20 boxes of young plants per delivery applies.

 Vegetables: small seeded vegetables - £850.00; large seeded vegetables - £2,155.00.

 “CP Products” means formulated materials sold, without limitation, for crop protection purposes.